rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 Slightly off-topic, but on [Type Wolf](https://www.typewolf.com/) you can read up about the latest typography design trends and about type in general.

+### Font History

+I've generally neglected font history in this article, however, I think it can be left to this incredible [video on font history by struthless](https://youtu.be/WVfRxFwVHQc)

 ### References

 **Websites:**